CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/DER.2.3 Clearance of far-reaching security incidents.md

 Usually, prior to clearing an APT incident, the attack is monitored over time and forensically analyzed to identify all access paths and tools and methods used.
 If the attacker notices that he has been discovered during this phase, he may resort to countermeasures.
 For example, he can try to cover his tracks or quickly sabotage other IT systems.
 He could also stop or set up more backdoors just to continue the attack later.

 Since an APT attack must generally assume that the entire IT infrastructure of the institution has been compromised, there is a high risk that the attacker will detect the cleanup activity.
-This is especially true when the compromised IT infrastructure is used to plan and coordinate the cleanup.
+This is especially true if the compromised IT infrastructure is used to plan and coordinate the cleanup.
 If the essential cleanup steps are not performed in the correct order, or critical actions are not performed concurrently and concertedly, the risk of alerting the attacker increases.
 For example, if those responsible isolate the network step-by-step rather than all at once, the attacker may be warned before their access is effectively terminated.

 ### 2 4 Data loss and failure of IT systems

 When cleaning up an APT incident, various IT systems are reinstalled and networks are also temporarily isolated.
 As a result, compulsory fall out of IT systems and services are thus z.
-B. only limited or not available anymore.
+B. only limited or no longer available.
 If the cleanup takes a long time, it can lead to significant productivity losses.
 This, in turn, can result in significant economic losses that can even threaten corporate existence.
 This is especially the case if no or insufficient documentation is available for rebuilding.

 ### 2 5 Lack of retransformation after an APT attack
 In an APT attack, the attacker gains detailed knowledge of how the target environment is built and configured.
 For example, he knows the existing network segments, naming schemes for IT systems, user and service accounts, software and services used.
 This knowledge may allow the same attacker to regain access to the target environment after a cleanup.
 Thus, he can move very targeted, efficient and unobtrusive within the network and reach again in a short time a high degree of infection.